 The travel and hospitality industry is extremely competitive, and margins are thin.
 Still, travelers demand great customer experiences.
 Delivering personalized customer service increasingly relies upon knowledge management for travel and hospitality companies.
 Your customers’ problems are resolved quickly across each interaction, which is critical for market growth.

-With ever increasing competition in travel and tourism industry, it has become crucial for companies to utilize knowledge management and provide levels of customer service that surpass all previous standards in order to gain the upper hand when securing business from potential holiday makers and travellers.
-Along with increasing competition, the number of customers booking online has seen sharp growth over the last decade leading to the need to devise strategies in which these increasing demands can be managed.
+With ever-increasing competition in the travel and tourism industry, it has become crucial for companies to utilize knowledge management and provide levels of customer service that surpass all previous standards in order to gain the upper hand when securing business from potential holidaymakers and travelers.
+Along with the increasing competition, the number of customers booking online has seen sharp growth over the last decade leading to the need to devise strategies in which these increasing demands can be managed.

-People don't want to book their long awaited holidays through travel agents; customers have access to a broad range of companies and travel options at the click of a mouse online.
-As a result of this customer contact centres are becoming more and more stifled with vast volumes of customer queries, be it a pre-sale or post-sale enquiry requiring agents to possess unprecedented levels of travel knowledge.
+People don’t want to book their long-awaited holidays through travel agents; customers have access to a broad range of companies and travel options at the click of a mouse online.
+As a result of this customer contact centers are becoming more and more stifled with vast volumes of customer queries, be it a pre-sale or post-sale inquiry requiring agents to possess unprecedented levels of travel knowledge.
 Therefore, additional tools must be implemented for agents to achieve their full productivity potential.